 On rare occasions, incidents occur that are deemed to be of such a serious nature that they go beyond those detailed in the behaviour ladder (e.g., severe act of violence causing significant injury or where the safety of others has been compromised).
-Such instances will be escalated to the Inclusion Leader and/or the Deputy/Head of School to ensure that the appropriate processes are followed.
+Such instances will be escalated to the Phase AHT and/or the Deputy/Headteacher to ensure that the appropriate processes are followed.